In less than a decade, technological innovations have substantially impacted companies, especially in using solutions such as the hybrid cloud.

 Cloud solutions are not new, but their impact on business has been projected exponentially in the last decade.

-Although, at present, there are several possible solutions for the management of enterprise data and applications, such as:
+Although at present, there are several possible solutions offered by many professional managed IT services for the management of enterprise data and applications, such as:

 - Private Cloud.
 Cloud-enabled infrastructure running in an enterprise data center that privately hosts information through an external provider.